cjmet/AhMediaPlayer/README.md

 ﻿![Angel Hornet Logo](https://github.com/cjmet/CodeKy_SD09/blob/main/Angel%20Hornet%20Logo.png)
-# AhMediaPlayer
+# Angel Hornet Media Player
 ### Code Kentucky Software Development - Class Project
 #### This project is for Educational purposes.
 The goal is to create a simple Media Player, with Media Library and WebAPI using .Net MAUI.

 CLI (and later API and Web) application using Entity Framework Core.
-The application will have a simple menu system and will allow the user to add, update?, and delete products and orders.
+The application will have a simple system to Play MP3s, ... and maybe Add, Update, and Delete Songs and Playlists.
 This is a learning experience.

 ### See Also: